datahoundz/Springboard_Data_Science/08_Capstone_Slide_Deck.md

 - In three highest rate states, guns are used in 63%-65% of suicides

-Gun Ownership Rates and Firearm Suicides
+Gun Ownership and Firearm Suicides
 ========================================================

 - Gun ownership data from 2013 Kalesan survey